marshy6/Project-2-MIST4610/README.md

 ## Manipulations applied to the dataset as apart of our analysis:

+The dataset was sufficiently organized to where we did not need to perform any additional manipulations or calculations.